nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 You can copy the break and end of task screen from NeSST Lab ornaments and edit as needed.

 #### Scoring and Storing

-#### Set up the spreadsheet
-There will be 7 blocks in this experiment, consisting of 4 blocks of "Trials" and 3 blocks of "Filler."
-Each block of trials will have 26 total, while each block of filler will have 20 total.
-There will be a break between each block of trials.
-The entire spreadsheet should have 173 rows.
-You will need a column for the correct answers and a column for randomizing the trials within each block.
+Somtimes you may want to score a participant's answers and display them back to the participant.
+For example, as a part of our standard lab components, participants must undergo a series of audio equipment checks to make sure that their microphone and environment is ready.
+In the microphone quality check, the participant must correctly identify which audio clip contains their own speech.
+They have up to 5 chances to get 5/6 answers correct, if they do not then they are removed from the experiment.
+At the end of each attempt, they are informed of their score which can help them to improve the next time around.

+* Select the scoring component from the screen tab, and add it onto the screen(s) in which the participant must respond.
+Bind this to the answer column of the spreadsheet.
+Next add a "save accuracy" component.
+Set the criteria to "response accuracy" and select the include actions tab, set the accuracy to "correct" and the attribute to "total."
+Save this to a field titled "correct."
+This will save the total correct answers throughout the experiment to the store.
+* On the final screen, markdown text allows us to display participants score. ${store:correct} calls to the store and presents the variable "correct."
+Type a simple message such as "You scored ${store:correct} out of (total experiment trials.)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### Answers:

 **FC 1**: 1.
 Keyboard Response 2.
 Click Response
 **FC 2**: The participant will see an increase in progress on the screen that presents the stimulus.
 They should not see a change in the progress bar on the screen in which they respond.
-If there were multiple increase progress components, then there
+If there were multiple increase progress components, then the progress would increase on both screens and would not be accurate to how much progress the participant had actually made.
+**FC 3**:

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### You are now ready to proceed with Worksheet G4!